dotel-saramsz/dotel-saramsz.github.io/index.md

 ## Research Interests

-I am interested in **Machine Learning**, particularly **Computer Vision** and **Natural Language Processing**.
+I am interested in **Machine Learning**, particularly **Computer Vision** but also **Natural Language Processing**.
+I aim to leverage Machine Learning techniques for social good applications that can have wide societal impact.
 Following is a list of areas that I have [conducted research](/publications.md) on or would like to work on in the near future:

 - **Visual Scene Understanding:** Developing computer vision algorithms to make a computer understand visual scenes.
 Sources for such scenes can be (but not limited to) photograph, videos, satellite imagery, medical images, etc.

 - **Moving Object Detection and Tracking:** Enabling a machine to accurately identify moving objects like vehicles in a road and track their movement.

+- **AI for Social Good:** Developing Machine Learning powered applications with primary goal of improving humanitarian efforts.
+Example scenarios include crisis response, urban planning, clean energy, etc.

 - **NLP for low resource languages:** Exploring transfer learning and self supervised learning in NLP to bridge the resource gap for low resource languages like Nepali.